PowerShell/DscResource.Tests/README.md

  \ No newline at end of file
 ```

-Command line `git` version is a core component and should be used as a common denamenator.
+Command line `git` version is a core component and should be used as a common denominator.

 ## MetaFixers Module

 We are trying to provide automatic fixers where it's appropriate.
 A fixer corresponds to a particular test.

-For example, if `Files encoding` test from [Meta.Tests.ps1](Meta.Tests.ps1) test fails,
-you should be able to run `ConvertTo-UTF8` fixer from [MetaFixers.psm1](MetaFixers.psm1).
+For example, if `Files encoding` test from [Meta.Tests.ps1](Meta.Tests.ps1) test fails, you should be able to run `ConvertTo-UTF8` fixer from [MetaFixers.psm1](MetaFixers.psm1).

 ## TestHelper Module